Joint Commission Certification for Sepsis

 When a hospital is accredited for Sepsis by the Joint Commission it indicates a commitment to quality directly related to the treatment of Sepsis.
 To receive an accreditation in Sepsis from the Joint Commission, a hospital must have at least 2 years of history in providing quality care and adherence to certain guidelines.
 For example, North Suburban received its Sepsis accreditation in 2016, which means that in 2014 and 2015, we had to prove our quality and outcomes met the standards for accreditation.

 North Suburban is Colorado’s first hospital to receive Sepsis accreditation from The Joint Commission.
-As of July 1, 2018, North Suburban was the only hospital in the state to attain this certification.

 Once you receive the accreditation, you must provide monthly data to the Joint Commission moving forward.
 To retain the accreditation, you must get recertified every two years.